11 Best Email Marketing Examples for Inspiration in 2023

 Instead of sending the same email to all of your subscribers, you can send personalized emails to each of them that feature products they picked out themselves.
 And by linking directly to their shopping carts, you make it so that users can make a purchase with a click or two.

-This strategy is a common one among ecommerce stores for one simple reason: It works.
+This strategy for ecommerce email marketing is common for one simple reason: It works.

 If you want to make your cart abandonment emails even more effective, you can take after the example above and include an additional incentive for users who make a purchase after receiving them.